opencog/learn/README.md

 This prompted exploration of a more autonomuous design; the processing would be done by agents, each having considerable independence and decision-making authority.
-This required a sensori-motor subsystem, so that the agents could grab and manipualte data, work with it, move and read and copy.
+This required a sensori-motor subsystem, so that the agents could grab and manipulate data, work with it, move and read and copy.
 The current alpha (version-0.5) sensorimotor Atomese is located in the [sensory](https://github.com/opencog/sensory) git repo.